frictionlessdata/datapackage/data-packages/index.md

 `datapackage.json` is the central file in a Data Package.
 It provides:

-* General metadata such as the name of the package, its license, its publisher etc
+* General metadata such as the package's title, license, publisher etc
-* A list of the data resources that make up this data package (plus, possibly, additional schema information about these data resources in a structured form)
+* A list of the data "resources" that make up the package including their location on disk or online and other relevant information (including, possibly, schema information about these data resources in a structured form)

 The Package descriptor MUST be a valid JSON file.
 (JSON is defined in [RFC 4627][]).